Altinn/altinn-studio-docs/content/app/development/ux/components/listComponent/_index.en.md

 ```

 ## Populating the table
 The list component is populated with dynamic data.
-The data is defined in a seperate file which implements the interface
+The data is defined in a separate file which implements the interface
 `IDataListProvider`.
 This works similar to code lists/options.
 The field `dataListId` defines which data list the component refers to.
 The dynamic data lists kan be either open or secured.
 After you have written your implementation of `IDataListProvider` you have to register is as a service inside `RegisterCustomAppServices` in  `Program.cs`